jackammon/metro-map-editor/README.md

 ### 6. Export Your Map

-- Once you're finished, click **Export to TypeScript** in the **Export Map** panel.
-This will download a `.ts` file containing your map data, ready to be imported into your game.
+- Once you're finished, click **Export to JSON** in the **Export Map** panel.
+This will download a `.json` file containing your map data, ready to be imported into your game.

 ## Keyboard Shortcuts